tom9eiger/kubernetes-workshop/exercises/03_create_a_deployment_with_service.md

-Here’s the complete **Markdown file** for creating a Deployment along with a NodePort Service:

----

 # **Create a Deployment and Expose it with a NodePort Service**

 This guide explains how to deploy an application using a Deployment and expose it for external access using a NodePort Service.